BACK PAIN IN YAKIMA WA

 Are you struggling with back pain in Yakima?
 Whether it is your upper, middle, or low back, it is likely that you will experience some form of back pain at in your life.
-In fact, it is estimated that nearly 32 million Americans are experiencing back pain at this moment, and that approximately 80% of the population will experience some form of back pain in their lifetime.
-With numbers like this it’s not surprising that back pain has grown to be the #1 cause of disability in the United States.
+It is estimated that approximately 80% of Americans will experience some form of back pain in their lifetime.
+Then it’s not surprising that back pain has grown to be the #1 cause of disability in the United States.
 Statistics like this should stimulate concern regarding what causes low back pain, how to prevent it, and what the best form of treatment is once it has developed.
-Our team at Yakima West Valley Chiropractic Centres aims to use this article to guide you in the right direction to answer those questions and more.
+Our team at Yakima and West Valley Chiropractic Centres aims to guide you in the right direction to answer your questions and more.

 The number of injuries, misalignment, and conditions that cause back pain seems endless.
 The back is a very complex structure that is required to absorb stress while permitting movement.
 Many elements of this structure such as tendons, ligaments, discs, muscles, and bones can become irritated or damaged resulting in pain.
 Sometimes it is severe trauma, such as a car accident, that can result in back pain.
 Other times it is minor repetitive stress that causes the most damage.
 Therefore, you may not be able to recall any particular event that caused the onset of your pain.

-Causes of subluxations range from physical trauma, stress, and toxins.
+Causes of subluxations range from accidents, overuse, or stress.
 Just as stress can contribute to the formation of an ulcer in the gut, it can also cause physiological changes in the body that result in the vertebrae in our back moving out of position.
-The time frame to correct subluxations varies by the individual, but our team at Yakima West Valley Chiropractic Centres is trained to find and correct this issue.
+The time frame to correct subluxations varies by the individual, but our team at Yakima and West Valley Chiropractic Centres is trained to find and correct this issue.

 Strains and sprains can occur in anyone, but they typically occur in people who engage in tasks that their body is not accustom to.
 For example, a person who attempts to run a marathon during their first outing in the summer is likely to overwork these structures causing damage.
 Ligament sprains are typically caused by stretching the involved ligament past its limits creating tears.
 Muscular strains are commonly caused by lifting too heavy of an object, as well as twisting motions.
 Strains and sprains of the ligaments can be extremely painful, and are often accompanied by swelling and bruising of the surrounding area.
 Strains and sprains are intimately intertwined with the spine and therefore typically respond well to chiropractic care.
 Our clinic is fully equipped to provide comprehensive treatment of these injuries.